-Data centres are at the centre of the modern technology industry, shown by how the biggest companies are investing massively into building their own.
+Data centres are at the centre of the modern technology industry.
 Failing to take advantage of the efficiency and new technologies that data centres offer will lead to your business being left behind when it comes to your IT services.

 Colocation provides the opportunity for smaller companies to use a third-party data centre, but there are many factors to weigh up to decide whether it’s a good fit for your company or not.

-Colocation is the act of placing your servers and other IT equipment into a third-party data centre, alongside others’ equipment (thus: co-location).
-This is much cheaper (and less impossible) than building your own data centre, but there is a host of other benefits as well.
+Colocation is the act of moving your servers and other IT equipment into a third-party data centre.
+This is much cheaper (and significantly less challenging) than building your own data centre, but there is a host of other benefits as well.

 The basics of colocation: